bladh/rts/README.md

 #### Infantry

 Multi-role unit.
-Can do very basic terraforming and capture structures.
+Can capture structures.
 Can help hauling munitions in a pinch.

 Infantry can capture vehicles that are out of energy.
 This will use up the infantry and convert the vehicle, but it will still need to be recharged.